lbgm/vue-pro-calendar/README.md

 </pro-calendar>
 ```

-## Custom Events fired
+## Custom HTML Events fired

 `calendar.request.view` & `calendar.request.report`

-> When the user clicks on view or report action, an custom html event is fired with the id of event in detail.
+> When the user clicks on view or report action, a custom html event is fired with the id of event in detail.
 > You can listen these events like this:

 ```html